FeralInteractive/gamemode/README.md

 ---
 ## Components

-### Host
-#### gamemoded
-Runs in the background, activates game mode on request, refcounts and also checks caller PID lifetime.
+**gamemoded** runs in the background, activates game mode on request, refcounts and also checks caller PID lifetime.
 Accepts `-d` (daemonize) and `-l` (log to syslog).

-#### libgamemode
-Internal library used to dispatch requests to the daemon.
+**libgamemode** is an internal library used to dispatch requests to the daemon.
 Note: `libgamemode` should never be linked with directly.

-### Client
-#### libgamemodeauto
-Simple dynamic library that automatically requests game mode when loaded.
+**libgamemodeauto** is a simple dynamic library that automatically requests game mode when loaded.
 Useful to `LD_PRELOAD` into any game as needed.

-#### gamemode\_client.h
-Single header lib that lets a game request game mode and handle errors.
+**gamemode\_client.h** is as single header lib that lets a game request game mode and handle errors.

 ---
 ## Configuration

 The daemon can currently be configured using a `gamemode.ini` file in `/usr/share/gamemode/`.
 It will load the file when starting up.
 An example of what the file could look like is found in the `example` directory.

 The file parsing uses [inih](https://github.com/benhoyt/inih).